epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-26-awesome-statusbar-vicious.markdown

 ### Preface

-> Goal: Monitoring widget in statusbar using Visious Library.
+> Goal: Monitoring widget in statusbar using Vicious Library.

 Let me introduce you a few decoration, using Lain library.
 Instead using glyph, Awesome can also draw vector in its panel.